soshemee/soshimee-addons/README.md

 1. **Download ChatTriggers**: Ensure you have ChatTriggers for Minecraft version 1.8.9 installed.
 2. **Download SoshimeeAddons**: Get the latest version from the [releases page](https://github.com/soshemee/soshimeeaddons/releases).
-3. **Extract the Module**: Unzip the SoshimeeAddons folder and place the child folder inside of the zip file into the ChatTriggers/modules directory.
+3. **Extract the Module**: Unzip the SoshimeeAddons folder and place the child folder inside of the zip file into .minecraft/config/ChatTriggers/modules directory.
+(Essentialy just extract the ZIP file from releases.)
 4. **Register the Module**: In-game, type /ct reload to register the module to ChatTriggers.
 5. **Activate the Module**: In-game, type /sa to start using SoshimeeAddons.